Understand the key terms and definitions you need to know for compliance with financial crime legislation.

 This is the acceptance or offering of an advantage that is made in exchange for the improper performance of an activity or function.
 The Bribery Act 2010 sets out the statutory offences for this.
 Bribery is a predicate offence to money laundering.

-This UK Act of Parliament outlaws both receiving and offering bribes, whether in the UK or another country, as well as creating a corporate offence of failure when bribery has not been prevented.
+The Bribery Act 2010 is a UK Act of Parliament that outlaws both receiving and offering bribes, whether in the UK or another country.
+It also created a corporate offence of failure when bribery has not been prevented.

 Combatting the financing of terrorism (also known as CTF).